Membership Update: Your Questions Answered

 Can you advise the reason behind abolishing pro-rata?

-We are reducing the wait for people to join.
-Often, we are told that new members do not want to wait but clubs tell them to wait until 1 April or 1 July or even 1 October.
-Let’s get people into the sport as quickly as possible.
+Often, we are told that new members do not want to wait but clubs tell them to wait until 1 April or 1 July or even 1 October, so we are reducing the wait for people to join, get access to their membership benefits and be insured to shoot.
+Let’s open the sport up to as many people as possible, without barriers.

 Insurance: